Preliminary Single Subject Credential - Intern / Practitioner / Residency Pathway Program

 Introduction/Overview

-This Graduate Teacher Preparation program is designed for a full-time teacher of record or resident currently in an appropriate placement within grades 9-12, or in 6-8 school settings, in either a public or private school.
+This Graduate teacher preparation program is designed for a full-time teacher of record or resident currently in an appropriate placement within grades K-12 settings, in either a public or private school.
 The pathway fulfills all the requirements for a California Preliminary Single Subject Credential.
-The following Single Subject Preliminary credentials are offered:
+The following Single Subject preliminary credential subject areas are offered:

 • Art